rodekruis/data-service-catalogue/docs/aa/aa_regional_database.md

-## Regional Anticipatory Action Database
+## Development of a Regional Anticipatory Action Database and Information System

 ### Overview

 This services aims to support the mapping of anticipatory action frameworks at national or regional levels, aimed at enhancing coordination and harmonization of anticipatory action implementation.
-The Regional Anticipatory Action (AA) Database is a comprehensive service designed to document, organize, and provide access to critical information on anticipatory action frameworks, strategies, and interventions.
+This service provides comprehensive support for the creation Anticipatory Action database, designed to document, organize, and make accessible critical information on anticipatory action frameworks, strategies, and interventions.
 It serves as a foundational knowledge and coordination tool for humanitarian actors, government agencies, and technical partners working to implement and scale anticipatory action in any regional context.
+The service enables the development of a structured, interactive, and regularly updated database that can be integrated into existing knowledge management platforms.
+It captures information on a wide range of AA elements, including early actions, triggers, financing mechanisms, and activations.

 ### Key Features